Dragoteryx/ts-decorated-events/README.md

   event2: [number, string];
 }

-// decorators can be used on method and static methods class Test extends EventEmitter<TestEvents> {
+// decorators can be used on methods and static methods class Test extends EventEmitter<TestEvents> {

   @testOn("event1")